 “The Board of Education seeks unlimited time in which to challenge a property owner's exemption application,” said Testa’s brief.
 “This result would be fundamentally unfair to property owners who, like the City of Cincinnati in this case, must spend considerable resources fighting the Board of Education’s untimely and unauthorized litigation.”

-school board sees the issue differently.
-In a December 15 filing, attorneys for the district argued lawmakers violated Ohio’s Constitution in three ways with their “backdoor legislative fix” for Cincinnati’s tax problem.
+The school board sees the issue differently.
+In a December 15 filing, attorneys for the district argued lawmakers violated Ohio’s Constitution in three ways with their “backdoor legislative fix” for Cincinnati’s

 “CPS was not clairvoyant and did not know in 2006 that the General Assembly at the behest of the city would enact legislation five years later granting a retroactive exemption,” said the school board’s filing.
 “This Court should invalidate the challenged provisions because they violate the ‘retroactive laws,’ ‘single-subject,’ and ‘uniformity’ provisions of the Ohio Constitution.”